 - Diagnosis: We believe there is a clinical need to help physicians reclassify risk of malignancy in patients presenting with suspicious lung nodules.
-We offer the blood-based Nodify Lung Nodule Risk Assessment testing strategy to aid physicians in stratifying patients into distinct nodule management treatment pathways: diagnostic procedure or imaging surveillance.
-Nodify Lung consists of two blood-based proteomic tests: the Nodify CDT test helps identify patients with lung nodules that are likely malignant and the Nodify XL2 test conversely helps identify those that are likely benign. - Treatment Guidance: We believe there is an imminent need for a blood-based testing solution that measures tumor-specific mutations and the patient's immune profile to provide physicians with more comprehensive information to assess the overall prognosis of the patient and personalize treatment plans.
+We offer blood-based Nodify Lung Nodule Risk Assessment testing to aid physicians in stratifying patients into distinct nodule management treatment pathways: diagnostic procedure or imaging surveillance.
+Nodify Lung consists of two blood-based proteomic tests: the Nodify CDT test helps identify patients with lung nodules that are likely malignant and the Nodify XL2 test conversely helps identify those that are likely benign.
+The Nodify CDT and XL2 tests have established average turnaround times of one business day and five business days from receipt of the blood sample, respectively, providing physicians with timely results to guide diagnostic planning - Treatment Guidance: We believe there is an ongoing need for a blood-based testing solution that measures tumor-specific mutations and the patient's immune profile to provide physicians with more comprehensive information to personalize treatment plans.
 We offer the blood-based IQLung testing strategy, which consists of the GeneStrat ddPCR and GeneStrat NGS tumor profiling tests and the VeriStrat immune profiling test for patients diagnosed with NSCLC.
-With an average turnaround time of three business days, we are able to quickly provide critical diagnostic information to physicians to facilitate personalized treatment decisions for their patients. - Monitoring: We believe longitudinally monitoring advanced NSCLC patients for the dynamic evolution of their tumor and immune profile while on treatment can provide an earlier indication of treatment resistance and/or disease progression.
+With an established average turnaround time of three business days, we are able to quickly provide critical diagnostic information to physicians to facilitate personalized treatment decisions for their patients. - Monitoring: We believe longitudinally monitoring advanced NSCLC patients for the dynamic evolution of their tumor and immune profile while on treatment can provide an earlier indication of treatment resistance and/or disease progression.
 We offer the IQLung testing strategy as a blood-based monitoring tool for physicians to track their patients' disease evolution.